mix1009/model-keyword/README.md

 * Click "Set Keyword for Model" without filling 'Keyword' field -> outputs model name and model_hash in result.
 * Fill keyword(trigger word) or keywords separated by pipe character |.
 * Click "Set Keyword for Model" to save mapping.
-Mappings are saved in model-keyword-user.txt
+Mappings are saved in custom-mappings.txt
 * If previous mapping is found, it overwrites the mapping.
-* To delete an entry, edit model-keyword-user.txt in extensions/model-keyword.
+* To delete an entry, edit custom-mappings.txt in extensions/model-keyword.
 * do NOT edit model-keyword.txt .
 It can be overwritten or cause conflict while upgrading.
 * hash value for model has been changed in webui(2023-01-14), this extension uses old hash value.
 Old hash value is no longer displayed in webui.